McGillRocketTeam/payload-2025/rnd/BME280_Temperature_Sensor/README.md

 - As stated in Siger's repository, use a resistor between 2 kOhms and 10 kOhms
 - Make sure to use 3.3V
 - Make sure your pinout is correct
+- Make sure to click debug instead of run to be able to view the variables in the debug menu!

 ## Resources
 [Tutorial](https://www.youtube.com/watch?v=jDhkfe2YG_o) for an explanation of the BME280 drivers, how it works, and the clock configuration